maryclaireteahan/letseat/TESTING.md

 <details>

-The implemented User Stories were tested during the development of this project and also after it was finished with the below user acceptance testing:
+The implemented User Stories were tested during the development of this project and also after it was finished.

-Check out the video with some tests by clicking [here](documentation/video/test.mp4).

-There are several screenshots of the features in the [README.md](README.md) file.

 ### Site User